EasyNavigation/easynav_octomap_stack/README.md

 # easynav_octomap_stack

 This stack is part of the Easy Navigation (EasyNav) project developed by the Intelligent Robotics Lab.
-It provides a ROS 2 lifecycle node for building and publishing Octomap-based 3D occupancy maps from sensor point cloud data.
+Ir building elevation grid maps from point cloud data.
+The node subscribes to a sensor topic, processes the incoming point cloud data, downsamples it, and publishes a grid_map_msgs::msg::GridMap message.

 It is composed of the **octomap_maps_builder** package and the **octomap_maps_manager** package (currently under construction).